genjiezio/OS-Project2-zCore/README.md

 1. According the [route](https://github.com/rcore-os/zCore-Tutorial), realized the zCore by step.
 2. Realized more Linux systemcall

-If we still have enouh time
+If we still have enouh time:

 3. According to rCore's  `smoltcp` protocal stack, transtorming it to zCore to impelement the request of Linux web request
 4. Improve the structure of OS to support and improve the kernel level asynchronous scheduling mechanism